ProfBird/GradingAssistant/README.md

 A requirements file is used to configure the program to test a particular lab assignment.
 The requirements file can be written in a spreadsheet and then saved in .csv format.

-See the Docs folder for example requirements files
+See the Docs folder for example requirements files.

 ### Output
-A text file with a summary report s is saved in the lab assignment folder for each student submission.
+A text file with a summary report is saved in the lab assignment folder for each student's submission.
 Here is an example of a summary report:

 ```
 Checking the TyTitan_file directory